rancher/fleet-docs/docs/gitrepo-content.md

 └── values.yaml   # chart defaults
 ```

-You can use Helm chart’s `values.yaml` file to:
+You can use a Helm chart’s `values.yaml` file to:

 * Provide default settings and allow users to override defaults without modifying the chart itself.
 * Define common Kubernetes resource defaults.